cboudereau/dotnetlinux/README.md

       docker-desktop-data    Running         2
       docker-desktop         Running         2

+5. Fix for older system
+Create a .wslconfig in order to run older os like centos 6

+   %userprofile%\.wslconfig

+   [wsl2]
+   kernelCommandLine = vsyscall=emulate

 In my case, I have the Ubuntu one and the 2 dockers When you restart Windows Terminal, you can run ubuntu commands directly!